Vascular Rings Treatment & Management

 The diagnosis of tracheal/bronchial malacia is made using rigid bronchoscopy.

-When tracheal stenosis secondary to complete tracheal rings is found in association with an aberrant pulmonary artery, the 2 abnormalities may be repaired during the same operative procedure.
+When tracheal stenosis secondary to complete tracheal rings is found in association with an aberrant pulmonary artery, the two abnormalities may be repaired during the same operative procedure.
 The approach for this is median sternotomy, and cardiopulmonary bypass is used.

 Congenital cardiac defects associated with anomalous left pulmonary artery